Abu Mena

 Subsequent emperors expanded the complex.
 Emperor Arcadius (395-408 CE) initiated major building phases that transformed a simple shrine into a pilgrimage city.
 By the late 5th century, Abu Mena was known as Martyroupolis—city of the martyr—and drew pilgrims from across the Mediterranean seeking miraculous healing.

 Abu Mena belongs to the tradition of early Christian martyr veneration that produced pilgrimage centers across the Mediterranean world.
-The cult of Saint Menas developed within Egyptian Christianity and spread through the entire Christian world, as evidenced by Menas flasks found from Ireland to Iran.
-The Coptic Orthodox Church has maintained Abu Mena's sacred significance for over 1,500 years.
-The monastic community that guards the site continues the tradition of prayer and pilgrimage established in late antiquity.
+The cult of Saint Menas developed within Egyptian Christianity and spread through the entire Christian world.
+The Coptic Orthodox Church has maintained Abu Mena's sacred significance for over 1,500 years, and the monastic community that guards the site continues the tradition of prayer and pilgrimage established in late antiquity.

 Saint Menas